kubedb/docs/docs/guides/rabbitmq/scaling/vertical-scaling/vertical-scaling.md

 - `spec.databaseRef.name` specifies that we are performing vertical scaling operation on `mops-vscale-standalone` database.
 - `spec.type` specifies that we are performing `VerticalScaling` on our database.
 - `spec.VerticalScaling.standalone` specifies the desired resources after scaling.
+- `spec.verticalScaling.mode` specifies how the scaling is actuated — `Restart` (default, restarts the Pods) or `InPlace` (resizes the running Pods without a restart, falling back to restart if a Node can't fit the new resources).
+See [Vertical Scaling Modes](/docs/guides/rabbitmq/scaling/vertical-scaling/overview.md#vertical-scaling-modes).
 - Have a look [here](/docs/guides/rabbitmq/concepts/opsrequest.md#spectimeout) on the respective sections to understand the `timeout` & `apply` fields.

 Let's create the `RabbitMQOpsRequest` CR we have shown above,